 - Caffeine, BCAAs, beta-alanine, creatine monohydrate, and beetroot extract are some ingredients found in pre-workouts.

-What Is the Main Difference Between Pre-Workout and Energy Drinks?
+Main Difference Between Pre-Workout and Energy Drinks

 Another major difference between the two is their pre-workout ingredients.
 Let’s take a better look.

-Ingredients That Go Into an Energy and Pre-Workout Drink
+Ingredients Found in Energy and Pre-Workout Drinks

-The average energy drink contains some or all of these ingredients:
+On the other hand, the typical energy drink contains some or all of these ingredients:

 - Sugar, B vitamins, and caffeine